'Spreading like wildfire': Facebook fights hate speech before Myanmar poll

 But civil society groups have found dozens of networks of accounts, pages, and groups spreading ethnically and religiously charged falsehoods that they fear could lead to strife and undermine the second election since the end of hardline army rule in 2011.

-Reuters separately found more than two dozen such pages and accounts.
-Ten were removed after Reuters requested comment on them from Facebook.
+Reuters separately found more than two dozen inter-connected pages and accounts with a combined reach in the hundreds of thousands.
+The majority were removed after Reuters flagged them to Facebook.

 “There’s a short-term immediate concern of all this disinformation and hate speech fuelling real-world violence,” said Jes Kaliebe Petersen, CEO of tech hub Phandeeyar, part of the Myanmar Tech Accountability Network (MTAN), a civil society group coordinating efforts to reduce risks posed by social media.